 As it turns out, the customers themselves often prefer the category of own-brand products:

-- Private-label product sales are now three times higher than branded products, according to the research
+- Private-label product sales are now three times higher than branded products, according to a research

-- One out of every four products sold in the United States is a private label or a store brand, according to the survey carried out by Private Label Manufacturers Association.
+- One out of every four products sold in the United States is a private label or a store brand, according to a survey carried out by the Private Label Manufacturers Association.